Lightning-AI/pytorch-lightning/docs/Trainer/Training Loop.md

 ---
 #### Packed sequences as inputs
 When using PackedSequence, do 2 things:
-1. return either a padded tensor in dataset or a list of variable length tensors in the dataloader collate_fn (example above shows the list implementation).
+1. return either a padded tensor in dataset or a list of variable length tensors in the dataloader collate_fn (example below shows the list implementation).
 2. Pack the sequence in forward or training and validation steps depending on use case.

 ``` {.python}